HaivuUK/LaTeX-Guides/docs/editors.md

 although the setup can be more complex than other editors.
 It supports multiple version control systems and has good git support.

+If VSCode is not your preferred editor, there are other LaTeX extensions available for other major code editors such as JetBrains IDEs for which [TeXiFy-IDEA](https://plugins.jetbrains.com/plugin/9473-texify-idea) is a good choice.

 ![Visual Studio Code](images/vscode.jpg)

 ## [LyX](https://www.lyx.org/)